 Vector Transmission At the time of the study, the Borrelia found in Texas ticks was characterized as a Lyme-like disease.
 Lyme disease was believed to be transmitted only by deer ticks found in the northeastern United States (Ixodes scapularis).
 Texans, however, were being infected by bites from other species of ticks that prey on dogs, cattle, horses, birds and rodents, as well as deer ticks.
 Since that time, a number of different Borrelia strains have been discovered, all of which produce symptoms consistent with Lyme disease.
 Research published by the Entomological Society of America, based on the Texas Department of Health study, found the etiologic agent of Lyme borreliosis in several species of ticks, including Amblyomma americanum, Amblyomma maculatum, and Ixodes scapularis Say, and one flea species, Ctenocephalides felis.
 Ticks were collected from state parks or wildlife conservation areas.

 A misconception about Lyme disease is that a tick must be attached to a person for 48 hours before transmission of the disease can occur.
 Transmission has now been documented in a pediatric case with a tick attachment of only 30 minutes.
+However, we hear stories of patients having the tick attached for very short periods of time (less than 30 minutes) and contracting Lyme disease.
 Probability of transmission, however, does increase over a longer period of attachment.

 Although there is no research on other insect vectors, patients have reported being bitten by black flies and mosquitoes before they got Lyme.
 Since these insects can transmit other dangerous diseases, it is best to play safe and avoid being bitten by them, as well, by using insect repellant containing DEET.